New Moon (novel): Plot

 Meanwhile, a series of miscommunications leads Edward to believe that Bella has committed suicide by jumping off a cliff.
 Distraught over her suspected suicide, Edward flees to Volterra, Italy to provoke the Volturi, vampire royalty who are capable of killing him, though they refuse, deeming his mind-reading ability to be too valuable.
 In contrast to Edward's rash reaction to the news of Bella's death, Alice Cullen cleverly makes a surprise visit to Bella's house, which overwhelms Bella.
 Bella asks a series of questions, and Alice tells her that she saw Bella trying to kill herself.
 As Alice's visions about Edward change rapidly, Alice and Bella are unable to clearly understand whether Edward is or will be safe.
 They rush to Italy to prevent Edward from revealing himself to humans so the Volturi are forced to kill him, arriving just in time to stop him.
 Before leaving Italy, the Volturi tell Edward that Bella, a human who knows that vampires exist, must either be killed or transformed into a vampire to protect the secret.
 When they return to Forks, Edward tells Bella that he has always loved her and only left Forks to protect her.
 She forgives him, and the Cullens vote in favor of Bella being transformed into a vampire, to Rosalie and Edward's dismay.
 However, Jacob sternly reminds Edward about an important part of their treaty: if the Cullens bite a human for any reason, the treaty is over and the wolves will attack.
-When Bella reminds him that it's none of his concern as being a vampire is what she wants, Jacob reveals it is his business as she doesn't understand what's going to be at stake for her and the Cullens.
+When Bella reminds him that it is none of his concern as being a vampire is what she wants, Jacob reveals it is his business as she doesn't understand what's going to be at stake for her and the Cullens.
 Before he can continue warning her, they hear an angry Charlie asking Bella to get inside the house at once.
 Jacob apologizes to Bella once more before leaving, and the story concludes with Charlie grounding Bella for running off to Italy.